jgressmann/tinyusb/hw/bsp/d5035_04/mcu/Examples/I2C/I2C_EEPROM_interrupt/readme.txt

   This demo is based on the GD32C103V-EVAL-V1.0 board, it provides a description of how to use the I2C bus to write and read EEPROM by interrupt.
-The access result will be printed by COM0 on GD32C103V-EVAL board.
+The access result will be printed by COM0.

   Procedures sequentially writes 256 bytes of data to the EEPROM from the 0x00 address, and then the program sequentially reads 256 bytes of data from the EEPROM from the 0x00 address.
-Compare the written data and read data, if the same,"I2C-AT24C02 test passed!" will be printed, while the board of the four LED lights start flashing, otherwise "Err:data read and write aren't matching." will be printed, while the four LEDs light will on.
+Compare the written data and read data, if the same,"I2C-AT24C02 test passed!" will be printed, while the board of the four LEDs light start flashing, otherwise "Err:data read and write aren't matching." will be printed, while the four LEDs light will on.

   P4 must be fitted to the I2C port.
 JP5, JP6 must be fitted to the USART0 port.